 - A. Student participation in the University Senate and the University Council will be governed by the provisions of the constitutions and regulations of these University organisms. - 1.
-Representatives or candidates for representatives in the Academic Senate, and the University Council must be students that have passed at least twenty-four credits in Inter American University of Puerto Rico, are enrolled in at least twelve credits, and have a cumulative grade point index of no less than 2.50.
-Graduate level student and students of professional schools must have passed at least twelve credits, and be enrolled in a minimum of credits.
+Representatives or candidates for representatives on the Academic Senate, and the University Council must be students that have passed at least twenty-four credits in Inter American University of Puerto Rico, are enrolled in at least twelve credits, and have a cumulative grade point average of no less than 2.50.
+Students who are participating in exchange programs, Cooperative Education, and internships in Puerto Rico or abroad are exempted from the requirement of being enrolled in twelve credits at the time of their candidacy.
+Graduate level and professional school students must have passed at least twelve credits, and be enrolled in a minimum of credits.
 In addition, they must have an accumulative grade point index of no less than 3.00.
 Students of the School of Law and the School of Optometry must comply with the academic progress requirements established in their respective catalogs.
-If the student expects to graduate in December of the current year, he may not seek positions in the Academic Senate or Student Council.
+If the student expects to graduate no later than February of the current academic year, he may not seek positions in the Academic Senate or Student Council.
 In those cases where the student is a candidate for graduation, he will only be required to enroll in the credits needed to complete his academic degree.
-Full time employees, who are also students, may not seek any position as a student representative. - 2.
+Full time employees, who are also students, may not seek any position as a student representative.
+Students on disciplinary probation, summarily suspended, temporarily suspended from the University for having committed a violation that carries a mayor sanction, or who have a pending disciplinary case will not be able to run for, nor occupy, any position on the Academic Senate. - 2.
 The election of student representatives to these University organisms will be effected at the same time as the election of the Student Council members, and will follow the procedures provided by these Regulations.
 Students may seek an elective position in more than one University organism.
 If students are selected in more than one of these, they must choose in which one they wish to serve, because they may only serve in one.

 - 3. The elected representatives will occupy their positions as provided by the regulations of the corresponding body. - 4.
 Any vacancy of student representation in University organisms will be filled as provided by the regulations or guidelines of these organisms.
 If there are no provisions regarding this, in exceptional cases, the Chief Executive Officer of the unit will name the students after making the necessary consultation.
-Chapter III, Article 2-A-1 will apply to such students.
+Chapter III, Article 2-A-1 will apply to such students. - 5.
+Each academic unit will present a certificate to the students that have completed their term in the institutional University organisms, such as the Academic Senate and Student Council.
+The Office of the Dean of Students will issue the certificate.